Shifting geopolitical relationships creates challenges for

 The easiest way to streamline shipping across global sites and ensure

 adherence to trade regulations is by integrating compliance and

 shipping.
 This allows logistics managers to mitigate risk and track

 all shipments, no matter the geographic location or carrier.
 This

 offers a number of benefits:

-to easily assess which ones have the best rates and routes for
+easily assess which carriers have the best rates and routes for

 Proactively resolve delays: Visibility is important — logistics

 managers need to know where their shipments are.
 But visibility is